Angelica-Cuevas/Mitochondrial_Phylo_Tyto/README.md

 # Mitochondrial_Phylo_Tyto
-Building a mitochondrial phylogeny for Tyto species
+Building a mitochondrial phylogeny for Tyto species:

-In this repository you will find information regarding the data available and a pipeline (in progress) for running a Maximun Likelihood (RAxmL) tree for several species of Tyto owls
+In this repository you will find information regarding the data available and a pipeline (in progress) for running a Maximun Likelihood (RAxmL) tree for several species of Tyto owls.

+### repository's folders

+### How to access the iMAC remotely

+###